SergeySenigov/SergeySenigov/README.md

-### Good day everyone,
-Let me introduce myself.
-I'm Sergey Senigov
-Databases Developer & Engineer with 25 years of experience
+### Good day everyone, I'm Sergey Senigov - Databases Developer & Engineer with 25 years of experience

 Always do my best to get the job done!